ognis1205/slam-at-home/README.md

 ==============================
  1. **React/Frontend**

-	All components (except the markdown parser and social buttons) are built using vanilla React.
+	All components (except the markdown parser and social buttons) are built upon the vanilla React library.
+As I mentioned before, the purpose of this project is self-learning, so all these components are not responsive and the SCSS modules are messy, which I really don't like.
+These implementations may be replaced with ChakraUI implementations in the near future.

  2. **Express/Signaling**